mvolkmann/blog/src/swift-ui.md

                           Text("Motto")
                           // It seems TextEditor lineLimit is
                           // only enforced on initial render.
-                          // It doesn't prevent more lines from being displayed
+                          // It doesn't prevent more lines from being
-                          // if the user types more text.
+                          // displayed if the user types more text.
                           TextEditor(text: $motto).lineLimit(2)
                       }
+                      ColorPicker(
+                          "Favorite Color",
-                      ColorPicker("Favorite Color", selection: $favoriteColor)
+                          selection: $favoriteColor
+                      )
                       DatePicker(
                           Bed Time",
                           selection: $bedTime,